Azure/LinuxPatchExtension/README.md

 (**optional for all operations**)
 * `patchesToExclude`: packages to exclude during the operation.
 Package names and versions are supported (both with wildcards)
 (**optional for all operations**)
+* `patchMode`: is a setting that will be used to configure the automatic update by OS.
+Acceptable values: "ImageDefault" or "AutomaticByPlatform"

 > Example:
 >